When and How to Cut the Ties of Bad Family Relationships

 Evaluating the Relationship

-Chances are you've been evaluating the strained relationship for awhile, but committing to cutting the ties brings on feelings of guilt, failure, emptiness, doubt, abandonment, and even grief— mostly from everyone else in the family.
+Chances are you've been evaluating the strained relationship for awhile, but committing to cutting the ties brings on feelings of guilt, failure, shame, emptiness, doubt, abandonment, and even grief.

 No matter how strained, intolerable, and/or abusive the relationship is, it's a difficult decision to make.
 Asking yourself the questions below can help.

 - What's the history?
 Psychologists have an old saying: "The best prediction of future behavior is past behavior."
 Having extensive history is what hurts the most when breaking up with a family member, but if that history has been chronically negative, this can make it easier to make an informed and intuitive decision.
-It will be hard to let go of the relationship if there were good times, but easier to cut ties if it's been a long, torturous road in general.
+It will be hard to let go of the relationship or put some distance between you if there were good times along with the bad.
+It can still be difficult to cut ties if it's been a long, torturous road.
+Even familiar abuse and patterns are hard to break.
 Sometimes it helps to put it all on paper— one column for positives and one for negatives—so that you can see both sides objectively.
+Or give a point system to each good thing and each bad thing.
+Sometimes a really bad thing is much worse than 10 good things.
 Watch our for patterns that show the relationship is getting progressively worse.
-Also, if they keep insisting they've changed, then keep your eyes open to determine if that is indeed true.
-Even if they have changed, they still need to earn your trust again and be patient with you.
+Also, if they keep insisting they've changed, then keep your eyes open to determine if their actions show that is indeed true.
+Even if they have changed, the relationship dynamic can remain the same.

 - How is the stress effecting your personal life and current family?
 Many people get confused and think their parents or the family they were born into is more important than the family they build for themselves.
 This is wrong.
-Your wife and/or husband now take precedence over your mom and/or dad, so don't tolerate original family members if they negatively effect your current family: You are responsible for their well-being and action must be taken.
+Your original family should never get between you and your current family.
+Your wife and/or husband and kids now take precedence over your mom and/or dad, so don't tolerate original family members if they negatively effect your current family.
 Preferably you, rather than your spouse, should handle your family members.

 - What's your role?
 We take on a label or role from an early age in the family unit.
 Sometimes we get stuck in that role and transfer it into our lives beyond the family.
+Breaking this role and it’s effect on our lives may require distance or cutting ties to make a clean break and change our habits.
 Often, moving away symbolizes a new life away from our family.
-Later this can cause issues between Family or instead it can ease tension by being located towns or states away!
-Your role in the family could be "the baby”, the “troubled one”, “shy one”.
-Or you might be "the fixer“ and “mediator” - one keeps the peace at all costs, taking care of everyone.
-Sometimes a family needs a scapegoat, one to blame everything on.
-Thise willing to speak up, or the squeaky wheel, are usually the people who are ostracized.
-Don’t let the family problems fall on your back if you choose to change your position within the family.
+Later this can cause issues between family or instead it can ease tension by being located cities or states away!
+Your role in the family could be "the baby”, the “troubled one”, “shy one”, “the black sheep”.
+Or you might be "the fixer“ and “mediator” - one who keeps the peace at all costs, taking care of everyone.
+Sometimes a family needs a “scapegoat”, one to blame everything on.
+Those willing to speak up, or the squeaky wheel, are usually the people who are ostracized.
+Don’t let the family problems fall on your back.
+If you choose to change your position within the family, it may require time and distance.

 - How do they feel about you?
+The best indication of how another person perceived us is how we feel when we’re in their presence— more specifically, how we feel about ourselves in their presence.
+I know that I feel small, invisible, and out of control when around a certain family member.
+I realize that’s how they likely view me, either on a conscious or subconscious level.
 Ideally, family should be based on unconditional love.
 If you're not feeling the love, then what are you feeling?
-Sometimes it's helpful to ask yourself when was the last time you felt lived by that person.
-It’s also readinable to ask yourself how you feel around the person, because this is probably connected to how they feel about you.
+Sometimes it's helpful to ask yourself when was the last time you felt loved by that person, without strings attached.
 If you feel awful when that person is around, it's probably triggered by their ugly feelings about you.
 Picking up on subtle cues may help you realize the truth of that relationship.
 In other words, the feeling may be mutual, they just may show it in passive aggressive ways.
 Keeping that in mind, remember that it's not your fault they feel this way.
-In addition, some people test out the relationships to see if they are mutual; when we feel we give more than we receive from others in the family.
-If the balance is unequal too long, it can damage the relationship.

 - Are there any boundaries?
 One thing many families have in common is a lack of boundaries: People say what they want, do what they want, and respect is nowhere in sight.
-That can work for some People.
-Somehow, people equate a lack of boundaries with unconditional love.
+That can work for some.
+However, its unhealthy to equate a lack of boundaries with unconditional love.
 Specialists agree that for children, having boundaries gives a sense of being loved, and childhood is where some of the mayhem started between family members.
-If you're still undecided about cutting off the relationship, setting boundaries now can be a helpful.
-Although, it is more difficult to set boundaries in life.
-As a child, you quickly realize adults set not only the rules, but the boundaries as well.
-When the child becomes an adult, they are able to set their own boundaries.
-Often, not well-received by others on the family.
+If you're still undecided about cutting off the relationship, setting boundaries now can show you where you stand.
+Although, it is more difficult to set boundaries with family than with any other people because patterns are ingrained.
+As a child, you quickly realize adults set not only the rules, but the boundaries (or lack of) as well.
+We were often taught unhealthy boundaries from the people we need them wit.
+When the child becomes an adult, they are able to set their own boundaries and may not well-received by others in the family.

 - How close are you?
 (Literally and figuratively.)
 If the person you have problems with lives far away or you don't see them often, you can endure it easier and carry on with life as usual.
 A quick visit with the negativity and drama — maybe two holidays a year— might be manageable.
 But if the strained relationship is with a close family member, then they usually mean more to us and therefore, the hurt takes a bigger toll.
 In this case, keeping in touch (even through emails) may not be worth the hurt and pain.
 It is more difficult, of course, to break close family ties, but those can be the ones that damage us the most.

 - Is resolution possible?
 If the answer is no, then it may be time to move on.
-Don't bother hashing out major issues between the person and yourself— you've probably tried this in the past and walked away with a big heaping serving of that person's denial, bostity, or self-preservation.
-As children, we are powerless against family members because we're too young to have a say or coherently express our feelings.
+Sometimes the answer is no right now, but can change later down the road.
+Don't bother hashing out major issues between the person and yourself— you've probably tried this in the past and walked away with a big heaping serving of that person's denial, hostility, and self-preservation.
+As children, we are powerless against family members because we're too young to have a voice or coherently understand and express our feelings.
 Sometimes that pattern follows us to adulthood.
 Remember, any decision can be temporary.
 If the ties are cut right now, they may be mended later.
 Cutting ties isn't always an open and close, final case.

 One more thing: Sometimes, instead of having an issue with one person, the problem lies with more than one or even an entire branch of the family.
 In that case, it's best to evaluate the issues as a whole.
-It could be that letting go of an entire chunk of your family would be more stressful than maintaining distance, and it's entirely up to you to make that decision.
+It could be that letting go of an entire chunk of your family is necessary. .

 It takes only one person to change a relationship- this concept was first introduced to me in the following book during a time when I felt powerless and helpless in a very difficult family relationship.
 Complete with "tests" and solutions.
 Ultimately the decision to cut ties, or choose how you navigate a difficult family relationship falls on your shoulders.
 Find out exactly where you stand and where you go from there by examining your perspective, role, and responsibility in the relationship. .